Credential: Post-Master's School Nurse Services

 Admission as a classified graduate student in Nursing requires:

 - have a Bachelor of Science degree in nursing from a National League for Nursing (NLN) or Commission on Collegiate Nursing Education (CCNE) accredited institution or its equivalent, OR a baccalaureate degree in a discipline related to nursing.
-Students with a BA or BS degree in non-nursing areas must meet baccalaureate competencies in research, leadership and management, and community health before progressing in the graduate program.
-Competency may be verified through coursework, testing, or experience;

 - have a GPA of 3.0 in the last 60 units of undergraduate nursing coursework;